 Starring: Lin-Manuel Miranda, Zoe Saldana, Brian Tyree Henry, Nicole Byer, Leslie David Baker

 Opening on: July 30, 2021 in select theaters and August 6, 2021 on Netflix

 Hot on the heels of the Oscar-nominated Moana and 2020’s In The Heights movie adaptation, Broadway legend Lin-Manuel Miranda will return to his musical roots with a new animated musical from Sony.
 Kirk DeMicco will direct, with Miranda voicing the titular musical kinkajou, and the film will stream on Netflix.

 Starring: Margot Robbie, Viola Davis, Joel Kinnaman, Jai Courtney, John Cena, Peter Capaldi, Sylvester Stallone

 Opening on: August 6, 2021, with simultaneous release on HBO Max

 Director James Gunn looks to erase the memory of 2016’s Suicide Squad with this soft quasi-reboot.
-A handful of the cast members from the first film return, while Idris Elba, John Cena, Peter Capaldi, and more join in on the fun, as Amanda Waller sends the Squad to take out a Nazi-era prison in South America.
+A handful of the cast members from the first film return, while Idris Elba, John Cena, Peter Capaldi, and more join in on the fun, as Amanda Waller (Viola Davis) gathers the Squad for a secret mission involving a giant starfish.